Bureau of Economic Analysis, Department of Commerce.

-Estimated Number of Responses: 184 annually (46 filed each quarter: 180 reporting mandatory data and 4 exemption claims).
+Estimated Number of Responses: 180 annually (45 filed each quarter: 44 reporting mandatory data, and one that would file an exemption claim).

-Estimated Time per Response: 6 hours is the average for those reporting data.
-1 hour is the average for those not reporting data.
+Estimated Time Per Response: 6 hours is the average for those reporting data.
+One hour is the average for those filing an exemption claim.
 Hours may vary considerably among respondents because of differences in the volume and complexity of information on the foreign air carriers represented by the reporter.

 Estimated Total Annual Cost to Public: $0.